rafj58/ChittyChat/README.md

 To properly start the client instead we should specify the port on which to start it and the address of the server.
 The flags to use are -cPort and -sAddr: ```go run ./client/client.go -sAddr <serverAddress> -cPort <clientPort>```

 If the default server port is changed we will have to add the -sPort flag.

+A name can also be provided with the -cName flag to differentiate between clients.